World of Tomorrow (film): Episode Three: The Absent Destinations of David Prime (2020)

-The ninth back-up of Emily, called Emily 9 (voiced by Pott), transports to the room of an infant named David (voiced by Jack Parrett), and records and implants a short transmission and a larger compressed file into his brain that he will receive later in life.
-Years later, the adult David Prime is floating in a rocket in space when he receives the transmission in his brain.
-Emily 9 explains to him that a future clone of him will marry a future clone of Emily, die suddenly, and have his memories harvested by her.
-However, Emily 9 believes that she is the only clone of Emily to have inherited his memories from her, and asks him to recover his memories from her including information that the original Emily never knew.
+The ninth back-up of Emily, called Emily 9 (voiced by Pott), arrives from the future into the room of an infant named David (voiced by Jack Parrett), and records and implants a short transmission and a larger compressed file into his brain that will become activated when he is older.
+Years later, the adult David is floating in a rocket in space when the hidden memory reveals itself.
+Emily 9 explains to him that, as seen in the first Episode, a future clone of himself will marry a future clone of Emily, die suddenly, and have his memories harvested by Emily.
+This means David is the original, the "David Prime".
+Emily 9 believes that she is the only clone of Emily to have inherited those memories from her.
+She tells him there is something important that Emily never knew and tells them she has hidden these memories for him to recover.

-David Prime tries to unpack the memory file, but the neural implant technology in his brain determines that there is insufficient space to store the information, so he resorts to deleting many skills he learned in life in order to make enough space to access the information.
-Another transmission from Emily 9 starts playing, apologizing for the abrupt storage inconveniences before providing David Prime with the coordinates he needs to travel to an abandoned mining planet where she hid his memories.
+The neural implant technology in David's brain is unable to fully unpack this message from the future, as it takes too much storage space.
+He resorts to deleting many skills in order to make enough space to access the information.
+The transmission from Emily 9 provides David Prime with the coordinates he needs to travel to an abandoned mining planet where she has hidden his memories.